Easy After School Snack Board for Kids

 - Build a rainbow on your plate

-- Pick one thing that crunches and one thing that drips
+- Pick one thing that crunches and one thing that is sweet

 - Try something new